philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 Notice how the list items are not parsed at all and just shoved in as plain-text.

-I'm not just picking on kramdown here.
-One particular block of text comes out [incredibly differently] in most implementations when run through Babelmark 2.
+I'm not just picking on kramdown here, as this one particular block of text comes out [incredibly differently] in most implementations when compared on Babelmark 2.

 Pandoc just chews half of the content out of the list items and leaves some dashes in place: